rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

 The concrete functions listed below follow these general principles.

+### Operations that preserve metadata

 TODO: the list below is not finished do not read it yet

-### Operations that preserve table and column level metadata

 * `mapcols!` (column level only if passed function is `identity` or `copy`)
 * `rename!`